Graph Signal Processing over a Probability Space of Shift Operators: Mean fiberwise convolution filters

-In this section, we introduce the family of convolution filters and some important subfamilies.
-We show that a convolution filter in our framework is an expectation (in the sense of a Bochner integral) of convolution filters in the classical GSP theory.
-We then show that under some technical conditions, every convolution filter is a bi-polynomial filter, which is a polynomial filter whose coefficients are themselves polynomials of another parameter.
+In this section, we introduce the family of mean fiberwise convolution (MFC) filters and some important subfamilies, analogous to convolution filters in classical GSP.
+We show that an MFC filter is an expectation (in the sense of a Bochner integral) of convolution filters in the classical GSP theory.
+We then show that under some technical conditions, every MFC filter is a bi-polynomial filter, which is a polynomial filter whose coefficients are themselves polynomials of another parameter. \cite{Jif23} Section IV contains more discussions.